VanilleMarille/petstore/README.md

 ### Testing /store

 testcase_store_1:
+* Add new pet with unique status
-* Get store inventory
+* Get store inventory and check for unique status
-* Get order by ID
+* Place order for pet
 * Delete order by ID
+* Delete Pet

 testcase_store_2:
+* Add new Pet
 * Place order for pet with quantity
 * Get order by ID and check quantity
 * Delete order by ID
+* Check if order is delete

 ### Testing /user